 Walker Evans: Signs with an essay by Andrei Codrescu

 The Last Years of Walker Evans by Jerry L. Thompson

-Walker Evans: Havana 1933 by Gilles Mora, by John T. Hill
+Walker Evans: Havana 1933 by Gilles Mora and John T. Hill

 Walker Evans: Photographs for the Farm Security Administration, 1935-38 Administration Collection in the Library of Congress A Catalog of Photographic Prints Available from the Farm Security